AMTRA RAMA(SQP) Continuing Professional Development (CPD)

 The number of CPD points required is best illustrated by an unusual example:

-Anyone who does not meet their points target by the end of the CPD period (i.e. earned by 30 June 2023), will not be permitted to renew their AMTRA status for the following year (i.e. 2024).
-The points need to be earned by the deadline date, but as always there will a delay before they are added to your record – the requirement is to earn the points by the end of the CPD period, not have them on the record at that date.
+Anyone who did not meet their points target by the end of the previous CPD period (i.e. earned by 30 June 2025), will not be permitted to renew their AMTRA status for the following year (i.e. 2026).
+The points have to be earned by the deadline date, but as always there will a delay before they are added to your record – the requirement is to earn the points by the end of the CPD period, not have them on the record at that date.

 AMTRA offers a "revalidation viva" to demonstrate ongoing competency for those who haven’t gained enough points by the deadline, but passing the assessment is challenging and relatively costly, so that option should not be relied upon.